peytoncordero/DRI25/command-line.md

 $ mkdir projects
 ```

-Confirm that `projects` was created successfully using `ls`.
 Access the folder with the command `cd`.

 ```console
 $ cd projects